spinnylights/vulkan-notes/vulkan_notes.md

 `bitfieldExtract()`, `bitfieldInsert()`, `bitfieldReverse()`,
 `bitCount()`, `findLSB()`, and `findMSB()`.
-These are for working with integral types as collections of bits.
+These are for working with integer types as collections of bits.

 `bitfieldExtract(val, offset, bits)` returns `bits` bits from `val` starting at `offset`, stored in the low bits of the result.
-`val` can be of signed or unsigned integral type but `offset` and `bits` are always `int`, so if `val` is a vector the same `offset` and `bits` will be used for all its components.
+`val` can be of signed or unsigned integer type but `offset` and `bits` are always `int`, so if `val` is a vector the same `offset` and `bits` will be used for all its components.
 However, the result is undefined if `bits` or `val` is negative.
 It's also